luk-f-a/EsgLiL/README.md

 Finally, all calculations can be done in parallel or distributed mode, thanks to its Dask integration.

-# Roadmap
-The latest version (0.3) needs to be cleaned of many experiments, in particular in the area of basic random number generators.
-Once Numpy incorporates the new randomgen library (probably in Numpy 1.17), we will integrate those generators and remove the dependency to randomgen as a separate library.

-We will also remove the support for Numexpr in version 0.4 and consider adding support for Numba.

 # Want to contribute?